nymtech/nym/documentation/docs/src/ecash/zknym-overview.md

-# Generating and using zk-nym anonymous credentials: High Level Overview
+# Generating and using zk-nym anonymous credentials

 ```admonish info
 The first use-case of zk-nyms is for anonymously proving the right to use the Nym mixnet for privacy.
 The Nym mixnet is - at the time of publication - free for everyone.
 However, soon™ it will be required for each connecting client to present a valid credential - a zk-nym - to their ingress Gateway to access the Mixnet.